 Memories are often misunderstood as filing cabinets that store information or specific memories in individual files.
 However, the memories are spread across different parts of the brain.

-The process of memory consolidation can be speeded up when learning new skills or information.
+The process of memory consolidation or improving short term memory can be speeded up when learning new skills or information.
 Rehearsing and memorizing using mnemonic techniques can improve the process of recall.

-Another method to improve the consolidation of information in the long-term memory is to rehearse the information in spaced intervals (space repetition) repeatedly.
-This technique ensures better memory retention and should be preferred over the technique of cramming information on the night before an examination.
+Another method to improve short term memory in the long-term memory is to rehearse the information in spaced intervals (spaced repetition) repeatedly.
+This technique can be found built right into the microlearning platform: EdApp.
+It ensures better memory retention and should be preferred over the technique of cramming information the night before an examination.

 One can adopt memorization strategies by understanding the process of memory consolidation.
 This will ensure that students can utilize their study time more effectively and efficiently.